Posted: 9/12/18 | September 12th, 2018

 Get Your In-Depth Budget Guide to Europe!

-My detailed, 200+ page guidebook is made for budget travelers like you!
-It cuts out the fluff found in other guidebooks and gets straight to the practical com you need to travel and save money while backpacking around Europe.
-You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!
-Click here to learn more and get started!
+My detailed 200+ page guidebook is made for budget travelers like you!
+It cuts out the fluff found in other guides and gets straight to the practical information you need to travel while in Europe.
+It has suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
+Click here to learn more and get your copy today.

-Book Your Trip: Logistical Tips and Tricks
+Book Your Trip to Georgia: Logistical Tips and Tricks

 Book Your Flight

-Find a cheap flight by using Skyscanner or Momondo.
-They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
+Use Skyscanner to find a cheap flight.
+They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 Book Your Accommodation

-You can book your hostel with Hostelworld.
-If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+My favorite place to stay is Fabrika.
+Stay there if you can!

 Don’t Forget Travel Insurance